Diversity, Equity, and Inclusion at SFCM

 Emerging Black Composers Project

-Applications are currently open for the Emerging Black Composers Project, a ten-year commitment to spotlight early-career Black American composers and their music.
-Launched in 2020 with the first-place commission given in June of 2021 to Trevor Weston.
+The Emerging Black Composers Project is a ten-year commitment to spotlight early-career Black American composers and their music.
+It was launched in 2020 with the first-place commission given in June of 2021 to Trevor Weston.

 Our Commitments – Beginning in 20/21